 Alva Newborn Pocket: I was pretty amazed at the price tag of $4.95 for the Alva newborn pocket diapers.
 And when the 2 I ordered arrived, I was satisfied with the workmanship and soft feel of the diapers.
 Each came with 1 smaller-sized three-layer microfiber insert and were very easy to stuff.
 However, when Erik tried them on it was clear they were too big, even on the smallest setting.
 The leg gussets gaped open in some places, and so we had some leaks onto his clothes several times.
 The rise was very high.
 My thoughts?
 I don’t think it’s worth buying these for a preemie or smaller newborn, even if the price is less than $5.00.
 Seems to me that if a diaper is much too big on an average-sized baby (7 or 8 pounds), then it’s not a true newborn diaper.
 And if your newborn is bigger, then you might as well just put them in one-size Alva’s on the smallest setting and save some money.
 Wish they had fit better on Erik because I especially love the minky dino diaper (pictured at left).
 But I can hold on to it and save it for later.

-Anibums Newborn Pocket Diaper: There aren’t many WAHM newborn pocket diapers, but I found Anibums on Etsy and decided to give it a try.
+Anibums (Mommy Magic) Newborn Pocket Diaper: There aren’t many WAHM newborn pocket diapers, but I found Anibums on Etsy and decided to give it a try.
 This diaper fit kind of like the Alva newborn, but the leg gussets were more snug and we didn’t have any leaks or blowouts.
 And it’s a very well made WAHM diaper.
 The rise was higher than I liked, though.
 And although I did love that this diaper includes two soft and tiny bamboo inserts and is just $14.95, I found they were tough to stuff.
 The opening is very narrow.
-You can find these in lots of prints and colors at the Anibows Etsy shop, and microfiber inserts are also available.
-Even better, because Anibums is a WAHM enterprise, you can request custom modifications for your baby’s size.
+You can find these in lots of prints and colors at the Mommy Magic Etsy shop, and microfiber inserts are also available.
+She also sells preemie pockets – cute!!